-There are many ways to pass information (e.g. values, user selection) from one scene to another in a running experience.
-In this article we are going to review 3 different ways which should fit all your needs.
+In this article, we review two different ways to pass information (e.g. values, user selections) from one scene to another in a running experience.

 All Interface Assets (IA) can be reached from anywhere within an experience.
 As a result, IA properties act as global variables.

 A special case is the Global Variable interface asset that exists explicitly for the purpose of holding a value across scenes.